autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 ### How are validation scores computed?
 When we fit the predictor with `predictor.fit(train_data=train_data)`, under the hood AutoGluon splits the original dataset `train_data` into train and validation parts.

+The validation part of the data is used

 You can provide a custom validation dataset to the predictor using the `tuning_data` argument: `predictor.fit(..., tuning_data=tuning_data)`.